apache/druid/docs/content/ingestion/hadoop-vs-native-batch.md

 # Comparison of Batch Ingestion Methods

-Druid basically supports three types of batch ingestion: Hadoop-based batch ingestion, native parallel batch ingestion, and native local batch ingestion.
+Apache Druid (incubating) basically supports three types of batch ingestion: Apache Hadoop-based batch ingestion, native parallel batch ingestion, and native local batch ingestion.
 The below table shows what features are supported by each ingestion method.